-This is just hopelessly lazy: To understand the roots of the crisis in Libya, after all, would mean examining how, for years, the United States helped Col. Muammar el-Qaddafi and other Arab leaders ho
+This is just hopelessly lazy: To understand the roots of the crisis in Libya, after all, would mean examining how, for years, the United States helped Col. Muammar el-Qaddafi and.

 Was on the Alyona Show last night with Ali Gharib.
 I had lighting issues.

 Interesting WaPo piece on the future of the Libyan Army: “Creating a new army is not going to be by an official statement or resolution.
-It has to come after a negotiation,” said Anis Sharif, a sp
+It has to come after.

 Scott Horton has an interesting essay at Foreign Policy discussing the domestic and international impact of the intervention in Libya.
-The domestic side is mostly right; the international side, not so
+The domestic side is mostly right; the international side, not.

 My WPR column this week builds on Sunday's Libya post: One of the crucial military questions that emerged from the campaign involves the effectiveness of airpower.
-With one long ground war windi
+With one long ground.

 Via Ares, a very interesting breakdown of strike sorties over Libya.
-The US had a very high percentage of the early strike sorties, but as you can see that has dropped dramatically, with the French
+The US had a very high percentage of the early strike sorties, but as you can see that has.

-It's important to read this: NATO commanders requested the sophisticated surveillance aircraft after concluding that they were running out of military targets in Libya after four months of bombi
+It's important to read this: NATO commanders requested the sophisticated surveillance aircraft after concluding that they were running out of military targets in Libya after four months of bombing and.